mastodon/documentation/content/en/admin/scaling.md

 If you start running out of available Postgres connections (the default is 100) then you may find PgBouncer to be a good solution.
 This document describes some common gotchas as well as good configuration defaults for Mastodon.

-Note that you can check “PgHero” in the administration view to see how many Postgres connections are currently being used.
-Typically Mastodon uses as many connections as there are threads both in Puma, Sidekiq and the streaming API combined.
+User roles with `DevOps` permissions in Mastodon can monitor the current usage of Postgres connections through the PgHero link in the Administration view.
+Generally, the number of connections open is equal to the total threads in Puma, Sidekiq, and the streaming API combined.

 ### Installing PgBouncer {#pgbouncer-install}